thephpleague/json-guard/validation/errors.md

 ### Code

 The code is a unique identifier for this error type.
-You can view the complete list of error codes [here](https://github.com/machete-php/validation/blob/master/src/codes.php).
+You can view the complete list of error codes [here](https://github.com/machete-php/validation/blob/master/src/error_codes.php).

 ### Message

 The message is a developer friendly explanation of what caused the error.

-### Path
+### Pointer

-The path is a [JSON Pointer](https://tools.ietf.org/html/rfc6901) to the attribute that caused the error.
+The pointer is a [JSON Pointer](https://tools.ietf.org/html/rfc6901) to the attribute that caused the error.

+### Value

+The value that caused the error.

+### Constraints

+Any constraints applied to the validation rule.
+For example, the schema `{"minimum": 2}` would return the contraint `['min' => 2]`.

 ## Localization